This is a feature of the Feast Plugin

 The "Featured Posts" widget displays both the image and title with separate links, causing problems with keyboard navigation:

 The FSRI shortcode wraps both the image and post title in a single link, removing this accessibility issue.
+This is the recommended method per this Yale accessibility guideline for adjacent links.

 This also reduces redundant internal linking for SEO.